-(2) Any year's contributions are substantially based on the covered wages of that year, while any year's benefits in force are based on weighted composite wages of all previous years in which the insured persons on whose account the benefits are paid worked in covered employment, thus including-in future years-wages of as much as

-60, 70, or more years previously.
+(2) Any year's contributions are substantially based on the covered wages of that year, while any year's benefits in force are based on weighted composite wages of all previous years in which the insured persons on whose account the benefits are paid worked in covered employment, thus including-in far-distant future years-wages of as much as 60, 70, or more years pre-

-Under the assumptions of a 1-percent compound annual rate of · increase in wage level and of a static benefit formula unchanging from the present provisions, benefit disbursements in the year 2000 would be only about 10 percent higher than under a level-wage assumption (as in table 19 and chart 1).
-At the same time, contributions would be increased by about 50 percent under the lowemployment (and low-wage in the early years) assumptions and by about 35 percent under the high-employment assumptions.
+Under the assumptions of a 1-percent compound annual rate of increase in wage level and of a static benefit formula unchanging from the present provisions, benefit disbursements in the year 2000 would be only about 10 percent higher than under a level-wage assumption (as in table 19 and chart 1).
+At the same time, contributions would be increased by about 50 percent under the low-employment (and low-wage in the early years) assumptions and by about 35 percent low-wage in the early years) assumptions and by about 35 percent under the high-employment assumptions.
 On this basis the annual benefits related to annual pay roll for the year 2000 would be as follows:

-Rising wage Level wage Low-employment, low-cost assumptions Percent 4.
+Rising wage Level wage Low-employment, low-cost assumptions.
+Low-employment, high-cost assumptions.
+High-employment, low-cost assumptions.
+High-employment, high-cost assumptions.
+Percent 4.
 2 7.
 7 3.
 4 6.
 6 Percent 5.8 10.5 4.2 8.1

 Thus, the cost of benefits relative to contributions in a year half a century hence would be decreased by about 20 to 25 percent under an increasing wage, static benefit formula assumption.
-Under such a wage assumption, the cost expressed as a level premium into perpetuity, taking into account discounting at 2 percent interest, would show a range of from 21/2 to 6 percent, as contrasted with the range of from

-3 to 7 percent as shown in table 19.
+Under such a wage assumption, the cost expressed as a level premium into perpetuity taking into account discounting at 2 percent interest, would show a range of from $2\frac{1}{2}$ to 6 percent, as contrasted with the range of from 3 to 7 percent as shown in table 19.

-The assumption of steadily rising average wages in conjunction with an unamended benefit formula has an important bearing on the long-range cost of the program.
-With such assumptions, the future rise in wages would seem to offer significant financial help in the financing of benefits because pay-roll contributions at a fixed percentage rate would increase steadily relative to benefit disbursements; but the benefits paid to beneficiaries would steadily diminish in relation to current wage levels.
-In such a case, it is likely that the present formula would not be maintained, but rather revisions would be adopted which would make average benefits at least as adequate relative to the then existing wage level as average benefits under the present formula were in relation to the 1939 level.
+The assumption of steadily rising average wages in conjunction with an unamended benefit formula has an important bearing in consideration of the long-range cost of the program.
+With such assumption, the future rise in wages would seem to offer significant financial help in the financing of benefits because pay-roll contributions at a fixed percentage rate would increase steadily relative to benefit disbursements; but the benefits paid to beneficiaries would steadily diminish in relation to current wage levels.
+In such a case, offsetting this apparent savings in cost, it is likely that the present benefit formula would not be maintained, but rather revisions would be adopted which would make average benefits at least as adequate relative to the existing wage level as average benefits under the present formula were in relation to the 1939 level.
 In revising the benefit schedule to conform with the altered wage level, the changed cost and contribution picture would have to be considered, especially changes resulting from the fact that a worker's benefit would be based on wages prevailing at the time of retirement, while his contributions and the interest accumulated thereon would be based on the lower wages prevailing during the period of his active employment.